Just in case you want to know about us. Here it is. But before we get started know that you are a part of “us.” Without

 One of the urging factors is that all real change comes from within, but many of us don’t know where to find the information or guidance we need to make the changes that bring about the improvement.
 And most of us don’t know how to work “within.”

 Hi!
 I’m Irene, and I’m serious about helping you find the tools you need to achieve your self-improvement goals and begin to experience the happiness you desire.
 I talk about us.
 Us means you and me.

-Two sons Chris and Kevin, and four grandsons—Kyle, Aaron, Jack, and Jake— bring me great joy. and light up my life.
-And a dog named Smarty owns me even though he’s the one who has the leash.
+Two sons Chris and Kevin, and four grandsons—Kyle, Aaron, Jack, and Jake— bring me great joy and light up my life.
+And a dog named Smarty owns me even though he’s the one who is on the leash.
 He makes me laugh and requires that I exercise by taking him on long walks at the fountain or the dog park.
 Life is good for all of us.

 We are each looking for happiness

 - What good is any self-improvement effort if it makes you even more miserable?

 - If you are happy now, how much self-improvement do you need?

 So my question is—What do YOU want to change?
 How do YOU want to improve?
 What does happiness look and feel like to you?